avaframe/AvaFrame/docs/moduleCom7Regional.rst

 Configuration
 -------------
-Three configuration files are used (locals are preferred if they exist):
+Three configuration files are used:

 1. Main configuration (``avaframeCfg.ini``)
     - To set nCPUs for handling the amount of avalanche directories processed in parallel